scoskey/m0037/notes.md

 We invite the reader to complete the details of this proposition.

-Like the $\Delta_0$-definable sets, the $\Delta_1$-definable sets are decidable, but by a more complex procedure.
-Suppose that $A$ is defined both by $\exists y\alpha(x,y)$ and by $\forall y\beta(x,y)$, where $\alpha,\beta$ are $\Delta_0$-formulas.
-Then $A^c$ is defined by $\exists y\neg\beta(x,y)$.
-Given an input $x$, we run through all possible values of $y$ and each time check whether $\alpha(x,y)$ holds and whether $\neg\beta(x,y)$ holds.
-Since $A$ and $A^c$ are complementary, one of these must eventually occur, at which point we can say whether $x\in A$ or $x\in A^c$.
-Note that this procedure will have to terminate, but our description provides no insight as to when.
+Like the $\Delta_0$-definable sets, the $\Delta_1$-definable sets are decidable in the informal sense, but using the following more complex procedure.
+Suppose that $A$ is defined both by $\exists y\alpha$ and by $\forall y\beta$, where $\alpha,\beta$ are $\Delta_0$-formulas.
+The second definition means that $A^c$ is defined by $\exists y\neg\beta$.
+Our procedure takes an input element $a\in HF$, and runs through all possible values of $b$.
+Each time it uses the procedure for $\Delta_0$-formulas to check whether $HF\models\alpha[x\mapsto a,y\mapsto b]$ and whether $HF\models\neg\beta[x\mapsto a,y\mapsto b]$.
+Since $A$ and $A^c$ are complementary, one of these possibilities must eventually be true, at which point we can halt and output Yes or No depending on whether it was $\alpha$ or $\neg\beta$.
+Note that this procedure will have to terminate, but our description provides no insight as to when it will do so.

 Conversely, if a set $A$ is decidable by some procedure, then $A$ should be $\Delta_1$-definable.
-To see this note that each run of the procedure leaves a record of its steps and its state at every step.
-Thus we can say that $x\in A$ iff there exists a code for a run of the procedure on input $x$ that halted and output Yes.
-And we can say that $x\in A$ iff for all codes for a run of the procedure on input $x$, if the code halted, then the output was Yes.
+To see this, we observe that any run of the procedure should leave a finite record of its steps and its state at every step.
+Such a record can be coded as an element of HF.
+Thus we can say that $a\in A$ iff there exists a code for a run of the procedure such that the input was $a$ and the output was Yes.
+And we can say that $a\in A$ iff for all codes for a run of the procedure, if the input was $a$, then the output was Yes.

+This informal argument leads to the following historical statement.

-**Church–Turing Thesis** A set is decidable by a procedure (in a finite amount of time, with finitary operations, without resource limitations) if and only if it is $\Delta_1$-definable.
+**Church–Turing Thesis** A set is decidable by a procedure (in a finite amount of time, using finitary operations, without resource limitations) if and only if it is $\Delta_1$-definable.

 In other words, all "reasonable" notions of being decidable by a procedure end up being equivalent to one another.
-The list of equivalent notions is long and includes decidable by a Turing machine, decidable by a python program, definable by recursion, and so forth.
+The list of equivalent notions is long and includes: decidable by a Turing machine, decidable by a python program, definable by recursion, and so forth.
 The point is that all of these possible choices lead to the same robust notion.

-This justifies the following:
+For this class we make the thesis into our formal definition:

 **Definition** A subset $A$ of HF is *decidable* if it is $\Delta_1$-definable.

-The class of decidable sets has many nice properties.
+We close with the following useful properties of the class of decidable sets.

 **Proposition** The decidable sets of HF are closed under boolean operations and bounded quantification.